Elon, North Carolina

 He deceives not just a few people.
 He deceives entire nations.
 He deceives entire religions.
-He deceives the whole world (Revelation 12:9).
+He deceives the whole world (Revelation 12:9), not just some hippies out in California.
 This serpent is cunning and crafty.
 He not only tricked Eve in the garden.
 He tricked the whole world today

 People think that they are free an autonomous.
 They do their own thing.
 They make their own decision.
 This verse says that they are influenced by an invisible spirit being that they cannot even see.
 They follow this being.
 They follow the leader of the dead.
 They follow their zombie leader.
 They are not just dead.
 They are enslaved.

 following the prince of the power of the air, the spirit that is now at work in the SONS OF DISOBEDIENCE— 3 among whom we all once lived in the PASSIONS of our FLESH, carrying out the DESIRES of the BODY and the MIND and were BY NATURE children of wrath, like the rest of mankind.
 (Ephesians 2:2-3 ESV)

 Disobedience defines us.
 It defines who we are as a race.
 We were called “sons of disobedience” by God.
 Satan was the original rebel against God.
 He was disobedient.
 He committed the first sin and the unsaved are the sons of disobedience.
 They are just like him.
 They are disobedient in mind and in body.
 We cannot just blame Satan for our own actions.